JayShoe/TEENSY_4.0_AUDIO_TOOLKIT/README.md

-# Teensy Audio Toolkit Shield’s Key Features
+# Teensy Audio Toolkit and Shield's Key Features
  * Open Source CC BY-NC-SA 4.0
  * Stackable Design – To easily integrate with other stackable modules including DAC, ADC, Codec, Bluetooth, etc.
  * Starting Point for Custom IO Panels – All inputs/outputs are only exposed as header pins.
 Use of a custom daughterboard, dongle, or soldering directly to the Audio Toolkit Mainboard to expose the desired jacks or ports.